igorski/efflux-tracker/README.md

 Project outline
 ---------------

-All source code can be found in the _./src_-folder.
+All source code can be found in the _./src_-folder and is written in ES6 (transpiled to ES5 for use in the browser)

  * _./src/assets_ contains all CSS style declarations in .less format as well fonts
  * _./src/js_ contains all JavaScript sourcecode with _main.js_ being the application entry point